graceleaper/web-dev-bootcamp/2 Introduction to HTML/1 intro-to-html.md

         - Markups used to specify changes for authors or structures for publishers
         - Squiggly lines should be printed in bold
         - Circled words to be italicized
+        - (see photos of manuscript key for editors)
     - With HTML, we can specify the structure of our content (so our text and images)

 - Go to codepen.io